alirezaabdi01/Disconnect-Timer/README.md

 # Disconnect-Timer
 A program to set timer for enabling or disabling a certain network adapter and more!

+Adapter-Timer: Turning off or on a certain network adapter in a certain time
+Click-Timer: Click on a certain place in a certain time

 * Adapter-timer program needs administrative privilegess to run and will show an error if you didn't give it
 * Add programs to your antivirus exceptions if your antivirus didn't allow the programs to run
+* to see your list of adapters search 'Ncpa.cpl' in Run
 * You can test that if you chose the correct adapter by disabling the adapter with the program
 * Also do this for your mobile tethered to your pc for less disconnectivies: go to device manager and in the buttom find and select Universal Serial Bus controllers and select each one below it and if that device have power managment, turn off 'allow the computer to turn off this device to save power' https://youtu.be/mdWx4Ak8ca8?t=82
 * \[For Android\] Also Turn on your phone developer mode and connect your phone to your pc and go to developer options in your phone settings and find and select 'Default USB Configuration' and select 'USB tethering'.